Batches

 Consumption records (lot genealogy)

-- Planned quantity vs. actual quantity (and a computed variance %)
+- Planned quantity vs. actual quantity (with a computed variance %)

-- The user who recorded the consumption + timestamp
+- The user who recorded the consumption and when

 - An optional note for deviation context

 These records are the legal traceability chain for TTB.
-From a finished bottle’s lot, you can walk back through the producing batch to every consumption record to every input lot to every supplier lot. vestl never deletes a consumption record — soft-delete only.
+From a finished bottle’s lot, you can walk back through the producing batch to every consumption record to every input lot to every supplier lot. vestl never deletes a consumption record — they are kept indefinitely.

 How batches connect to other surfaces